-4.3 () (-) (.)

 (1) (2) (3) (4)

 Vote for PiS Vote for PiS Vote for PiS Vote for PiS

 Post-treatment 0.008 0.008

-$period \times Child benefit amount$ (0.002) (0.002)
+period \times Child benefit amount (0.002) (0.002)

-Post-treatment 0.084 0.086
+Post-treatment 0.084 0.086^{}

 period \times Treatment group (0.036) (0.036)

 Ind. characteristics no yes no yes

 Election year FE no yes no yes

 Region FE no yes no yes

 Adj.
 R-Squared 0.04 0.06 0.03 0.06

 N 3240 3240 3240 3240

-Notes: Table presents difference-in-differences estimation of the effect of the child benefit on voting for PiS.
+Notes: Table shows the effects of the child benefit on voting for PiS.
 The child benefit amount is imputed based on the number of household members under the age of 18.
 The binary treatment group variable equals one for households with a non-zero imputed child benefit (households with at least two members under the age of 18), and equals zero for households not eligible for the unconditional cash transfer.
 The pre-treatment period includes the 2007 and 2011 parliamentary elections.
 The post-treatment period includes the 2019 parliamentary elections.
 The sample is restricted to respondents aged 25-49.
 Individual characteristics variables include gender, age and urban/rural area.
-The sources and description of the variables can be found in Table F.1 and their descriptive statistics can be found in Table F.2.
+Robust standard errors were calculated.
+The sources and description of the variables can be found in Table F.1 and their descriptive statistics can be found in Table F.3.
+Figure F.7 shows the heterogeneity of the effects depending on gender, age, education, and urban/rural area.